Donating Eggs? Here’s How to Find Your Family Medical History

 • Any history of substance abuse

-But what if these questions feel awkward?
-What if you’re not ready to share your egg donation plans?
-If you’re uncomfortable broaching the topic, here are some creative ways to start the conversation about family medical history:
+If you’re uncomfortable broaching this topic, here are some creative ways to start the conversation about family medical history:

 • “I need it for my own personal knowledge.”
 Everyone wants to find out more about themselves, and one way to start is by looking at our families.
 (That’s one reason genealogy is growing in popularity.)
 You can also say you’d like this information if you’re interested in starting your own family one day.

 • “I need it for a class project.”
 Are you a student?
-Many subjects offer a reason to explore your own history, from biology to history to psychology.
-(And who knows—you might actually have a class that uses family history in your future.)
+Many classes offer a reason to explore your own history.

 • “A friend got her family medical history, and it was really helpful for her.”
 Talking about “a friend” can often help an awkward conversation get started.